autopi-io/documentation/docs/developer_guides/how_to_ssh_to_your_device.md

 <DeviceSupportBanner supported={frontMatter.supportedDevices} />
 ---

-There are several ways to connect to your AutoPi device.
-This guide explains how to access your device remotely using **SSH (Secure Shell)**.
-SSH allows you to open a terminal session on your AutoPi device and run commands remotely.
+This guide will walk you through accessing your AutoPi device remotely using SSH (Secure Shell).
+You'll learn how to connect through multiple methods: device hotspot, local Wi-Fi network, Tailscale VPN, and WireGuard VPN.
+The guide covers SSH setup and connection procedures, file transfer using SCP, and executing AutoPi commands remotely from your terminal.

+**Connection methods covered:**
+- Device hotspot.
+- Local Wi-Fi network.
+- Tailscale VPN.
+- WireGuard VPN.

 :::note
-SSH access is **not available for AutoPi Mini devices**.
+SSH access is not available for AutoPi Mini devices.
 :::

-## How to SSH into Your Device

-You can connect to your AutoPi device using several different methods depending on your setup:

-* Connect to the device's **Hotspot**.
-* Connect through your **local Wi-Fi network**.
-* Connect using **Tailscale**.
-* Connect using **WireGuard**.

 ---